segmentio/analytics-react/README.md

 How to get **started**:

 1. **Collect analytics data** from your app(s).
 	+ The top 200 Segment companies collect data from 5+ source types (web, mobile, server, CRM, etc.).
-2. **Send the data to 1+ analytics tools** (e.g Google Analytics, Amplitude, Mixpanel).
+2. **Send the data to analytics tools** (e.g Google Analytics, Amplitude, Mixpanel).
 	+ Over 250+ Segment companies send data to 8 destination categories (analytics, warehouse, s3, email, session recording, remarketing, etc.).
 3. **Explore your data** by creating metrics (e.g new signups, retention cohorts, and revenue).
 	+ Retention cohorts are the best way of measuring product market fit.
 Netflix has 70% paid retention after 12 months, 30% after 7 years.

-Segment collects analytics data and sends it to 250+ apps with the flip of a switch (e.g. Google Analytics, Mixpanel, Optimizely, Facebook Ads, Slack, Sentry).
+[Segment](https://segment.com) collects analytics data and sends it to 250+ apps with the flip of a switch (e.g Google Analytics, Mixpanel, Optimizely, Facebook Ads, Slack, Sentry).
 You only need one snippet and you can turn integrations on and off whenever you want with no additional code.

 ## Why?
 1. **Power all your analytics apps with the same data**.
 Instead of wasting time integrating all of your tools individually, track data to Segment once.
 We're the last integration you'll ever do.

 2. **Query your data in SQL**.
 Play with your data in ridiculous detail with Segment SQL.
 We'll transform and load your customer behavioral data directly from your apps into Amazon Redshift, Google BigQuery, or Heroku Postgres.
 Save weeks of engineering time building a data warehouse and ETL pipeline.

 ```js
 analytics.load('YOUR_WRITE_KEY') // web_prod